Tips For Implementing Budgeting and Reporting System

 Big Bang or Phased Implementation?

 Business looking to improve their financial planning and reporting process will often have a number of different planning models and processes to replace these often include:

-Whilst it is a nice idea to replace all models in one big bang implementation.
-There are often many disadvantages including staff availability, greater initial stakeholders, implementation costs.
-Business find a phased implementation is more successful it is often best to focus on the first key priority of the business implement that and expand the use of the system once each part of the project is complete.
+Whilst it is a nice idea to replace all models in one big-bang implementation.
+There are often many disadvantages including staff availability, greater initial stakeholders, and implementation costs.
+Businesses find a phased implementation is more successful it is often best to focus on the first key priority of the business implement that and expand the use of the system once each part of the project is complete.
 A phased implementation often ensures that the system is live and reaches a ROI point faster.